Book Excerpts

 An hour after their full tanks of fuel would have run dry, Al and I climbed into my Islander with it’s full tanks and launched for Pt.
 Hope.
 We were concerned, but not too worried.
 Worst case, he must’ve had to set down on a frozen lagoon along the shore somewhere.
 It was relatively warm, about 30 or so and no wind.

-We climbed to an altitude of eighty-five hundred feet.
-From this altitude we could both see farther and be heard farther away when transmitting on our radios.
-Equally important, we could hear incoming calls from a greater distance too.
-We flew all the way to Pt.
-Hope, eyes peeled for signal fires or flares.
-We constantly broadcast on a half dozen frequencies one after the other.
 Over and over again we repeated Russ’s call sign over the radios until twenty miles from the village.
 Then I dropped the plane like an anvil.
 We went back and forth across the top of Point Hope two or three times.
 I jammed the propellor controls full forward to make both engines howl their loudest cry.
 I tore across town barely missing the structures ripping the shingles off the houses.
 I wanted to talk to the whole damn village!

 Yes, I was told by many.
 They were there and at the appropriate time as well.
 Googy had stayed in the slightly warmer confines of the plane’s small cockpit.
 More than one person reported it appeared she had fallen asleep in the right front seat before Russ and the Wien agent were even done unloading.
 No one noticed anything strange on the departure either.
 All said they had taken off and headed out like normal toward Kotzebue.
 "Okay" I said and continued, "Get somebody, or a group of people to standby the HF radio to the hospital until I you are told otherwise.
 All night if we need to, and listen to KOTZ for messages."
 I thanked them and told Nick, the Wien agent that we were going to fly back to town practically on the surface, just in case.